foxharp/vislock/README.md

     -m       mute kernel messages on console while physlock is running -p MSG   Display MSG before the password prompt
-    -s       disable sysrq key while physlock is running -v       print version information and exit
+    -s       disable sysrq key while physlock is running -r       ask for root's password, rather than the user's, every 4th try -t       display the time of day on the lock screen -v       print version information and exit